Mental Model

 -> SFTPClient becomes invalid

--> forwarding wrappers become invalidThis applies in both common ownership styles:
+-> forwarding listeners and scopes become invalidThis applies in both ownership styles:

 - you call